-Fariha Kamal2

-Center for Economic Studies

-U.S. Census Bureau

-4600 Silver Hill Road

-Washington, DC 20233, U.S.A

-fariha.kamal@census.gov

-+1 (301) 763 4575
+Fariha Kamal2 Center for Economic Studies U.S. Census Bureau 4600 Silver Hill Road Washington, DC 20233, U.S.A fariha.kamal@census.gov +1 (301) 763 4575

-Asha Sundaram

-School of Economics

-University of Cape Town

-Rondebosch, Cape Town 7701

-South Africa

-assundar.wk@gmail.com

-+27 (0) 72 781 1813
+Asha Sundaram School of Economics University of Cape Town Rondebosch, Cape Town 7701 South Africa assundar.wk@gmail.com +27 (0) 72 781 1813

-Abstract Using confidential U.S. customs data on trade transactions between U.S. importers and Bangladeshi exporters between 2002 and 2009, and information on the geographic location of Bangladeshi exporters, we show that the presence of neighboring exporters that previously transacted with a U.S. importer increases the likelihood of matching with the same U.S. importer for the first time.
-This suggests a role for business networks among trading firms and for potential knowledge and information gains realized through them.
-Our research design also allows us to isolate export spillovers that are partner-specific, from overall export spillovers previously documented in the literature.
+Abstract Using confidential U.S. customs data on trade transactions between U.S. importers and Bangladeshi exporters between 2002 and 2009, and information on the geographic location of Bangladeshi exporters, we show that the presence of neighboring exporters that previously transacted with a U.S. importer is associated with a greater likelihood of matching with the same U.S. importer for the first time.
+This suggests a role for business networks among trading firms in generating exporter-importer matches.
+Our research design also allows us to isolate potential gains from neighborhood exporter presence that are partner-specific, from overall gains previously documented in the literature.

-JEL Classification: F1, F6, F14, L14, R12

-Keywords: exporter-importer match, trade networks, partner-specific spillovers
+JEL Classification: F1, F6, F14, L14, R12 Keywords: exporter-importer match, trade networks, partner-specific spillovers